Best ways to spend travel money in Singapore: Debit & prepaid cards

 This table is a general summary of the travel money products in the market.
 Features and benefits can vary between cards.

 Singapore bank ATMs do not charge a local operator fee for ATM withdrawals.
 Provided that your card doesn’t charge for currency conversion and international ATM fees, you can make free ATM withdrawals in Singapore.
-A large number of foregin tourists means it can be relatively easy to find an ATM which doesn’t charge a foreign transaction fee.
-Larger banks such as the DBS Bank, United Overseas Bank typically charge less than smaller banks.
+Due to the city’s popularity with foreign tourists, it can be relatively easy to find ATMs which don’t charge a foreign transaction fee.
+Larger Singaporean banks such as the DBS Bank, United Overseas Bank typically charge less than smaller banks.

-When withdrawing cash watch out for the Dynamic Currency Conversion (DCC).
+When withdrawing cash watch out for a practice called Dynamic Currency Conversion (DCC).
 You’ll see this when the ATM asks if you want to pay in your home currency or Singapore Dollars.
-Make sure you choose to pay in Singapore Dollars as otherwise the bank will give you a poor exchange rate when processing the conversion.
-Check out our map of places to withdraw cash in Singapore below.
+Make sure you always choose to pay in Singapore Dollars as otherwise the bank will give you a poor exchange rate when processing the conversion.